yogeshwaranm-turing/amazon-agentic/envs/wiki_confluence/tools/interface_3/policy.md

 - Reviewer/Approver (The assigned user or member of the assigned group)

 1. Obtain step_id (required), approver_user_id (required), decision (required: 'approve', 'reject', 'escalate', or 'cancel'), and comment (optional).
-2. Call decide_approval_step to record the decision and update the step/request status.
+2. Call handle_approval_step to record the decision and update the step/request status.
 3. Call retrieve_approval_request to check the overall final status of the approval request.
-4. If the overall status is 'approved' or 'rejected', call send_notification to inform the initiator of the final outcome.
+4. If the overall status is 'approved' or 'rejected', call transmit_notification to inform the initiator of the final outcome.
 5. Create an audit entry with register_new_audit_trail.

 **Halt, and use escalate_to_human if you receive the following errors; otherwise complete the SOP:**